Julien-Allard/nextjs-pwa-test/README.md

 ## 2 Try it

+If everything happens as expected you should see a banner at the bottom of the screen.
+Just press install and follow the process.

+If not :

 #### - On a computer :

 To the right of the URL bar you will have a litle icon looking like a computer with an arrow on it.
 If you put your mouse cursor on top of this icon you'll get the message "Installer My Next.js PWA".
 Click.